-While most orthodontic patients will wear braces before the onset of puberty between the ages of 10 and 12, the American Association of Orthodontics recommends that children as young as age 7 be scheduled for a preliminary examination to assess the potential need for orthodontic treatment.
-If there is no immediate need for treatment, a follow-up “recall” visit is arranged for further observation.
-If treatment is recommended, a diagnostic consultation is scheduled.
-The initial visit is complimentary; no dentist referral is needed to arrange an appointment with our office.
+While most orthodontic patients will wear braces around the ages of 10 and 13, the American Association of Orthodontics recommends that children as young as age 7 be scheduled for a preliminary examination to assess the potential need for orthodontic treatment.
+If there is no immediate need for treatment, a follow-up visit is arranged for further observation.
+If treatment is recommended, a diagnostic records appointment is scheduled.
+Our staff is available to discuss insurance matters, interest-free payment plans, and other payment options.

 During the diagnostic records appointment, impressions of the patient’s teeth will be taken to create a digital study model using computerized imaging.
 Facial and intraoral (inside the mouth) photographs are taken, along with cephalometric (head) and panoramic (full-mouth) x-ray images.
 Our office utilizes state-of-the-art 3D imaging technology to get a full and precise scan of your oral and maxillofacial structures.
 This advanced imaging tool typically takes less than a minute to complete and reduces the level of radiation exposure in comparison to traditional x-ray machines.

 Parents or guardians are requested to join the patient for the records appointment.
 During the visit, our highly-trained staff will review the treatment plan with you, as well as answer any questions you may have regarding treatment or insurance.

 Choosing an experienced, qualified orthodontist is one of the most important steps you’ll make when it comes to successfully addressing orthodontic concerns.
 Our team at Cuozzo Orthodontic Specialists have put together a helpful guide with eight of the most crucial factors to consider during your search.
 Our 8 Things to Know list includes information on the differences between an orthodontist and a general dentist, whether you need a referral to see an orthodontist, the types of credentials to look for, and more.